 Professor Steven Vogel, Chair

-Professors Barbara Fultner, Anthony J. Lisska; Associate Professor Mark Moller (Dean of First Year Students); Assistant Professor Sam Cowling; Visiting Assistant Professors Jonathan Maskit, John McHugh; Instructor Christa Johnson
+Professors Barbara Fultner (On leave 2015-2016), Anthony J. Lisska; Associate Professor Mark Moller (Dean of First Year Students); Assistant Professor Sam Cowling (On leave Fall 2015); Visiting Assistant Professors Jonathan Maskit (On leave 2015-2016), John McHugh, John Ramsey; Instructor Christa Johnson

 Departmental Guidelines and Goals